Travel insurance pre existing conditions

 But if you have a preexisting medical condition, these stories aren’t any comfort.
 You want to be able to go on a holiday with peace of mind knowing that if something did happen you would be covered.

-Now there is a reason why every travel insurer and comparison sites like Mozo will have somewhere in bold writing: READ THE PRODUCT DISCLOSURE STATEMENT (PDS) before you take out travel insurance.
+Now there is a reason why every travel insurance provider and comparison sites like Mozo will have somewhere in bold writing: READ THE PRODUCT DISCLOSURE STATEMENT (PDS) before you take out travel insurance.
 The PDS is where you will find the information about the policy exclusions, insurance eligibility and limits and it shouldn’t be only read by people with a preexisting condition but by everyone before they step foot on the plane or cruise.

-In this guide we’ll run through some of the must-knows about pre-existing conditions and travel insurance so that when it comes to selecting a policy you’ll have a good understanding of what to look for and the questions you should ask the insurer.
+In this guide we’ll run through some of the must-knows about pre-existing conditions and travel insurance so that when it comes to selecting a policy you’ll have a good understanding of what to look for and the questions you should ask the provider.

 What is a pre-existing medical condition?